ow2-quick-app-initiative/poi-quick-app/docs/README.md

-# Local Heritage Quick App
+# Heritage in… Quick App Project

-The Local Heritage Quick App project provides a methodology and a set of tools for towns to promote their most precious assets, enabling citizens and institutions to launch new projects focused on local art, culture, history, nature, or whatever is engaging in a place.
+The _Heritage in…_ Quick App project provides a methodology and a set of tools for towns to promote their most precious assets, enabling citizens and institutions to launch new projects focused on local art, culture, history, nature, or whatever is engaging in a place.

 > It's free, open-data, open-source, and crowdsourced